using Lux, Random, Optimisers, Zygote, Statistics, LinearAlgebra,

 - Number of input functions — PI-DeepONet scales well because it can sample random input functions during training without ever solving the PDE.

-When training PI-DeepONet, start with strong weights on the initial/boundary condition losses (\(\lambda_{ic} = \lambda_{bc} = 10\)–\(100\)) and a moderate weight on the PDE residual (\(\lambda_r = 1\)).
-The network must first learn to satisfy the boundary conditions before the PDE residual becomes meaningful.
+When training PI-DeepONet, start with a strong weight on the boundary-condition loss (\(\lambda_{bc} \approx 10\)–\(100\)) and a moderate weight on the PDE residual (\(\lambda_r = 1\)).
+The network must first learn to satisfy the boundary conditions before the residual becomes meaningful — otherwise the optimizer drifts toward trivial constants.